Align Technology: Invisalign

 Invisalign is a brand of clear aligners manufactured by Align Technology.
-The clear align system has been used to treat more than 18 million patients.
+The clear align system had been used to treat more than 18 million patients by 2017, and 22 million patients by 2026.

 Align Technology founder Zia Chishti conceived of the basic design of Invisalign while an adult orthodontics patient.
 During his treatment with a retainer intended to complete his treatment, he posited that a series of such devices could effect a large final placement in a series of small movements.
 He partnered with Kelsey Wirth to seek developers.

 Invisalign was approved by the Food and Drug Administration in 1998, and sales began in the U.S. in 1999.
 Orthodontists were resistant to adopting Invisalign at first, in particular because the founders had no orthodontic credentials or expertise, but the product became popular among consumers.
 The company raised about $140 million in funding over four rounds from 1997 to 2000.
 In 2000 Align Technology planned a $31 million television advertising campaign that The New York Times said would be "the most aggressive consumer advertising plan the dental profession has ever seen".
 In 2001, $130 million in additional funding was raised through an initial public offering on NASDAQ.
 By 2001, 75 percent of the 8,500 orthodontists in North America had been trained on the Invisalign system.
 That same year, Align Technology made Invisalign available to general dentists following a class-action lawsuit that alleged making the system available only to orthodontists resulted in unfair competition for dentists.

 In the early 2000s, Align Technology was spending nearly all of its revenues on marketing and advertising, and losing about $18 million per year.
 Cofounders Wirth and Chishti resigned from Align Technology in 2001 and 2003 respectively, with Thomas Prescott replacing Chishti as CEO in March 2002.
 Prescott re-focused the company on North America and cut the marketing budget to about one-third its original size.